IKOR-GmbH/sip-framework/docs-snapshot/test-kit.md

 All mail protocols are supported in Test Kit as well as their security variants.

-Its usage is similar to other components, the content of an email is set as body of the `when-execute` phase, while `To`, `From`, `Subject`, etc. are defined as headers.
+Its usage is quite straightforward, the content of an email is set as body of the `when-execute` phase, while `To`, `From`, `Subject`, etc. are defined as headers.

-Unfortunately, attachments are not yet supported.
+Attachments are not supported.

 # Complete example